ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 ## Using the CLI with {{site.data.keyword.databases-for-postgresql_full}}
 {: #using-cli}

-You can check the default configuration of your deployment with the following command.
+You can check the default configuration of your deployment with the `deployment-configuration-schema` command.
 ```sh
 ibmcloud cdb deployment-configuration-schema <deployment name or CRN>
 ```
 {: pre}

-To change your configuration through the {{site.data.keyword.databases-for}} cli-plugin, use `deployment-configuration` command.
+Similarly, change your configuration with the `deployment-configuration` command.
 ```sh
 ibmcloud cdb deployment-configuration <deployment name or CRN> [@JSON_FILE | JSON_STRING]
 ```